Canada Child Benefit (CCB) 2025

 RRSP Contributions

 RRSP contributions reduce net income, potentially increasing CCB.
 The "marginal effective tax rate" can exceed 50% when accounting for CCB phase-out.
+This makes RRSPs especially valuable for families receiving CCB.

 Income Splitting

 Spousal RRSP contributions can help balance incomes and potentially increase CCB over time.
+When the lower-income spouse withdraws in retirement, overall family taxes are reduced.

 Self-Employment Deductions

 If self-employed, maximize legitimate business deductions to reduce net income.
+This lowers your AFNI and can increase your CCB payment.

 Keeping CCB Current